TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

 ### What Is This?
     This is the Curated Open Repository of Progressive Song Entries (CORPSE), which is a project developed for the University of Kentucky Corpus Linguistics course LIN-510.
 At its core, CORPSE is a collection of XML formatted song titles sourced from progarchives.com within the years 1966 to 1984.
-It comes with an Explorer utility, which is a Graphical User Interface (GUI) designed to allow any user the ability to search the database in a simple manner (unlike CQP).
+It comes with an explorer utility, which amounts to a Graphical User Interface (GUI) designed to allow any user the ability to search the database in a simple manner (unlike CQP, RegEx, etc).

     Progressive Rock is a term used to describe a genre of music that was prevalent in the late 60s, to the early 80s.
 It is usually described as a more complicated and eclectic form of popular music with many influences